Zaxidfest

 Every year organizers conduct online-survey where anybody can propose and vote for artist.
 In this way the list of participants is formed.
 Also some artists are invited based on organizers' initiative and their names are hidden until the tickets sales start.

-The festivals name "Zakhid" means in Ukrainian equivocally West (or Western, meaning western part of Ukraine) and Event.

 Location

-In 2009 and 2010 Zakhid was held in towns of Zvenyhorod and Stare Selo respectively (around 20 km from Lviv).
+In 2009 and 2010 Zaxid was held in towns of Zvenyhorod and Stare Selo respectively (around 20 km from Lviv).
 Since 2011 the festival has been relocated to the village of Rodatychi (around 40 km from Lviv).

 Participants

-There is a list of some Zakhid participants:
+There is a list of some Zaxid participants: